NNNCorrelation: Count-count-count correlations

 finalize()[source]

-Finalize the calculation of meand1, meanlogd1, etc.
+Finalize the calculation of the correlation function.

 classmethod from_file(file_name, *, file_type=None, logger=None, rng=None)[source]